ni/nimble/packages/nimble-components/README.md

 ### Using in a Module Bundler Application

 If you have an existing application that incorporates a module bundler like [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/guide/en/) but doesn't include one of the above frameworks, you can use `@ni/nimble-components` directly.
-Exact instructions will depend on your application, but you can find an example at [Nimble TypeScript example](/examples/nimble-typescript)
+Exact instructions will depend on your application, but you can find an example in the [Nimble TypeScript example](/examples/nimble-typescript)

 ### Prototyping in a static webpage